KillerKodyCodes/aers_project/readMe.md

 This project is designed to create a front-end web application utilizing the AERS (Armwrestling Elo Ratings System) database.
 The AERS database contains elo scores and armwrestler names, providing valuable data for armwrestling enthusiasts.
 The application fetches data from AERS' API, inserts it into a MySQL database, and then references this database for real-time information.

+## AERS api call

+These are the two api endpoints that are used to sync the data This is the Request URL for WAF classes: https://aersarm.com/api/Elosnapshot/GetCombinedResults/?weightClassType=WAF This is the Request URL for IFA classes: https://aersarm.com/api/Elosnapshot/GetCombinedResults/?weightClassType=IFA

 ## Prerequisites

 Before getting started, make sure you have MySQL installed on your local machine.
 It is recommended to run the application in the Windows Subsystem for Linux (WSL) environment for seamless compatibility.